-Coffee Bean Direct passes as the best organic coffee in the market, if you are seeking 100% Arabica beans directly from Ethiopia.
-It produces smooth, full-bodied taste with subtle after-taste of fruit in it.
+Coffee Bean Direct passes as the top organic coffee in the market, if you are seeking 100% Arabica directly from Ethiopia.
+It produces smooth, full-bodied taste with subtle flavor profile after-taste of fruit in it.

-Here’s a ground coffee for coffee fanatics who love deceptively silky, smooth taste of coffee with gentle notes of caramel and chocolate.
+Here’s one for serious fanatics who love deceptively silky, smooth taste of coffee with gentle notes of caramel and chocolate.

 The Military Grade Dark Roast coffee is made in the USA.
-The company’s Q Graders have meticulously selected coffee beans that are further precisely roasted to make best-tasting coffee.
+The company’s Q Graders have meticulously selected beans that are further precisely roasted to make best-tasting cup of joe.

 To keep the blend fresh and strong till the end, it comes in a one-way valve, vacuum-sealed bag.
-As for certifications, this coffee is USDA organic and non-GMO certified.
+As for certifications, it is USDA organic and non-GMO certified.
 And the bonus point is that it is backed with a 100% money back guarantee.